 Office of Assessor News Release

-Bruce Dear, Placer County Assessor, announced a 12.75 % increase in this year's property assessment roll.
-The recently completed local assessment roll rose to over $39 billion for 2004-2005, an increase of $4.4 billion from last year's roll.
-The dollar increase broke the previous record of $4.1 billion set last year.
-The increase is attributed to a higher value for properties that changed ownership and to the continued high rate of new construction.
+Bruce Dear, Placer County Assessor, announced a 13% increase in the property assessment roll.
+The recently completed local assessment roll rose to over $30.4 billion for 2002-2003, an increase of $3.5 billion from last year's roll.
+The increase is attributed to the higher value for properties that changed ownership and to the continued high rate of new construction.

-The annual property assessment roll, delivered by Dear to the County Auditor, generates the property tax revenue that is used to fund education, criminal justice, health, welfare, and many other city and county government services.
+The annual property assessment roll, delivered by Dear to the County Auditor, generates the property tax revenue that is used to fund education, criminal justice, health, welfare, and many other local government services.

-"Notices of assessed value" are being mailed over the next two weeks to all business property owners and to some real property owners, based on certain changes of status that may have impacted their real estate.
+Mr. Dear stated that "notices of assessed value," are being mailed over the next two weeks to all business property owners and to some other property owners, based on certain changes of status that may have impacted their real estate.

 Questions related to property assessments can be directed to the Assessor's office at telephone number (530) 889-4300.
-You can also obtain information from our website at placer.ca.gov/assessor.
 For anyone who would like to discuss their assessment in person, the main office of the Assessor Department is located at 2980 Richardson Drive, Auburn, in the DeWitt Center.